 At daytime during the Planetarium digital shows, they will show you the constellations in the full dome presentation, as if you are at night under the stars, with the technology you will understand the constellations a bit better, with pictures, at their night stargazing.
 Most welcome.

-Lucas will also do a lazer show and theory outside about the constellations etc. And the telescope stargazing with you.
+The professional guide at Sutherland Planetarium will also do a lazer show and theory outside about the constellations etc. And the telescope stargazing with you at night.

 Please contact Alta at: 076 909 8635 (calls or whatsapp or text please )for bookings to avoid disappointment.